qognitive/qcog-python-client/README.md

 ## Getting API access

 Access is currently in closed Beta.
-Please reach out to through [this link](https://www.qognitive.io/api-request) in order to request access to our system.
+Please reach out through [this link](https://www.qognitive.io/api-request) in order to request access to our system.

 ## Support